 Designed by architect John Sulman and consecrated in 1880, the church was originally conceived as both a chapel and civic hall.
 Over the following century, the building weathered continual change, sustaining bombing during the Blitz and a devastating fire in 1989 that left only the outer walls standing, their bricks still marked by smoke and flame to this day.

 • Our church is available for private hire.
-Contact info@raleighchapel.org with your request.
-Please refer this PDF for full hire specifications.
+See here for full hire specifications.

 • All enquiries should be directed to info@raleighchapel.org.